brunooborges/to-do-list/README.md

 # To do list

-Projeto em React de uma simples lista de tarefas
+Projeto em React + Typescript de uma simples lista de tarefas

-React Project of a simple to do list
+React + Typescript Project of a simple to do list

 ## Available Scripts